minteapixel/mern-expensebook-mtp/readme.md

 # ExpenseBook
-A responsive fullstack React app that allows users to keep track of their expenses!
+A responsive fullstack MERN app that allows users to keep track of their expenses!

 Features a local login system with password security (salted + hashed) using Bcrypt.